 (p.
 25)

 County Purchase of Santa Fe Canyon Ranch.
-In 2009, Santa Fe County acquired 470-acres of the Santa Fe Canyon Ranch property (also known as La Bajada Ranch) composed of several additional large parcels which comprise a total of approximately 1300 acres with an approved master plan for 156 single family residential units with a gross density of 2.58 acres per unit.
+In 2009, Santa Fe County acquired 470-acres of the Santa Fe Canyon Ranch property (also known as La Bajada Ranch) composed of several additional large parcels which comprise a total of approximately 1,300 acres with an approved master plan for 156 single family residential units with a gross density of 2.58 acres per unit.
 The County has established a steering committee to review development options and potential uses.
 A 2010 survey of residents conducted by the County revealed a community preference for the property to be preserved as open space or developed with low-intensity land uses such as recreational facilities.
-The Master Plan was revised in 2014 to remove the large parcels and the remaining Master Plan consists of 470 acres.
+The Master Plan was revised in 2014 to remove the large parcels and the remaining Master Plan consists of 470 acres slated for potential development.

 TDR Sending Areas (p.
 86)